Bali Tourist Tax 2025: All You Need To Know About Bali’s New Tax

 5000 Indonesian rupiah bills lies in big pile Rich life conceptual background

-This can be paid at the airport, but the government is recommending that tourists visiting Indonesia don’t wait to pay the tourism tax at the airport and instead, make payment for the new tourism tax online.
+The tourist tax can be paid at the airport, but the government is recommending that tourists visiting Indonesia don’t wait to pay the tourism tax at the airport and instead, make payment for the new tourism tax online.

 The Love Bali Website